OfficeDev/Microsoft-Teams-Samples/samples/sharepoint-tab-request-approval/csharp/README.md

 urlFragment: officedev-microsoft-teams-samples-sharepoint-tab-request-approval-csharp
 ---

-# Tab Request Approval app + SharePoint repository service
+# Tab Request Approval app + SharePoint Embedded
-Welcome to the documentation for the Tab Request Approval app leveraging the SharePoint repository service API.
+Welcome to the documentation for the Tab Request Approval app leveraging the SharePoint Embedded API.

 ## Overview
-This is a modified version of the pre-existing [Tab Request Approval](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-request-approval/csharp) app that has been integrated with the [SharePoint repository service](https://learn.microsoft.com/en-us/sharepoint/dev/embedded/overview).
+This is a modified version of the pre-existing [Tab Request Approval](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-request-approval/csharp) app that has been integrated with [SharePoint Embedded](https://learn.microsoft.com/en-us/sharepoint/dev/embedded/overview).

-The original app's functionality has been maintained and now uses the SharePoint repository service API.
-The purpose of this sample is to demonstrate the functionality of the SharePoint repository service and how it can be used to programmatically manage storage requirements of a Teams app.
+The original app's functionality has been maintained and now uses the SharePoint Embedded API.
+The purpose of this sample is to demonstrate the functionality of the SharePoint Embedded and how it can be used to programmatically manage storage requirements of a Teams app.

 Please visit the original [Tab-Request-Approval app](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-request-approval/csharp) to get a better understanding of the original application's functionality and to learn how to use the it.
 The following features and capabilities are available within the app: